 SIDE NOTE: What is call and recall?

-Call and recall, for the uninitiated, is the process used by most GP practices to book as many patients into health appointments they are eligible for (but may not be aware of.)
+Call and recall, for the uninitiated, is the process used by most GP practices to invite and book patients into health appointments for which they are eligible, which includes targeted screening programmes, immunisations, and health reviews.

 Some practices have a structured system in place.
 An example could be that "each eligible patients receives two letters until they respond and if they don't respond, they receive one phone call invite".
 Another could be "the HCA spends every morning trying to reach patients by telephone call, working from the top of a list to the bottom alphabetically."
 Other practices have something less structured in place, where there is a frantic last quarter of the year where they meet their targets.